Type 2 Diabetes – What You Need to Know

 Key Takeaway

 Diabetes is a common chronic medical condition.
 It is an insidious disease often with mild symptoms.
 Control and even remission is achievable with modification of lifestyle factors, undertaking regular exercise and reducing body weight.
-Medications including insulin are required if lifestyle modification is not achieving target blood glucose levels.
 Control is important to limit life-threatening complications of poorly controlled diabetes.
 With a good GP management plan, patients can get control of their disease and limit the risk of long term complications.

 About the Author